ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 - **store-streams**

-  - Open a new terminal and inside `springboot-kafka-connect-jdbc-streams` root folder.
+  - Open a new terminal and inside the `springboot-kafka-connect-jdbc-streams` root folder.

   - To start application, run: